fizzle77/JAFDTC/doc/Airframe_F15E.md

 JAFDTC supports the following configuration in the Strike Eagle,

-* COM1/COM2 radio presets and initial configuration
+- COM1/COM2 radio presets and initial configuration
+- Miscellaneous systems such as TACAN, ILS, BINGO, and altitude warning

 Each of these areas is covered in more depth below.
 See the [user's guide](https://github.com/51st-Vfw/JAFDTC/tree/master/doc)